Generic selectors

 The caudal fin often shows red or orange coloring, and the body may develop a faint reddish wash along the belly in well-conditioned fish.
 The eye is large with a dark pupil and often shows a reddish upper iris.

 Sexual dimorphism is most visible in the anal fin.
 Males develop the characteristic hook-like extension on the anal fin, which is absent or much less pronounced in females.
-Males also tend to show more intense red coloration.
+Males also will show more intense red coloration.
 Females are typically fuller-bodied, especially when carrying eggs.

 Average Size & Lifespan